marta-opalinska/Tactico/README.md

 ### Creating An Actuator Driver

 All the Drivers, Actuators, Patterns and Action instances are created with the use of **shared pointer**.
-In that way it is easier to manage them as they are passed to various functions in the runtime.
+That way it is easier to manage them as they are passed to various functions in the runtime.

 - GPIO Driver